LPardue/draft-pardue-moq-qlog-moq-events/draft-pardue-moq-qlog-moq-events.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Sujay Patel for contributions to this document.
+Thanks to Lorenzo Miniero, Sujay Patel, and Aman Sharm for feedback and contributions to this document.